 Surgical removal is the mainstay of therapy.

-Fortunately, you can help reduce your risk of developing colon cancer by being physically active, maintaining a healthy weight; not smoking; drinking alcohol in moderation; eating fruits, vegetables, whole grains, and less red and processed meat.
+Fortunately, you can help reduce your risk of developing colon cancer by being physically active; maintaining a healthy weight; not smoking; drinking alcohol in moderation; eating fruits, vegetables and whole grains; and consuming less red and processed meats.